svelez1129/svelez1129/README.md

 ## 🎓 Favorite Class
-- **Computer Architecture (6.1910)**: This class has been my favorite because it deepens my understanding of how computers work at a fundamental level, connecting theory with the practical aspects of hardware design.
+- **Computer Architecture (6.1910)**: This class has been my favorite because it deepened my understanding of how computers work at a fundamental level, connecting theory with the practical aspects of hardware design.

 ## 🧠 Most Useful Class
-- **Algorithms and Data Structures (6.1210)**: This class has been the most useful, enhancing my problem-solving skills and understanding of data manipulation and efficiency in software development.
+- **Algorithms and Data Structures (6.1210)**: This class has been the most useful, enhancing my problem-solving skills and understanding of data manipulation and efficiency in software development, it has also been very useful for coding interviews.

 ## ⚡ Fun Facts